2023 World's Strongest Man

-The 2023 World's Strongest Man was the 46th World's Strongest Man competition which took place in Myrtle Beach, South Carolina from April 19 to 23.
+The 2023 World's Strongest Man was the 46th World's Strongest Man competition which took place in Myrtle Beach, South Carolina from 19 to 23 April.
 The contest was won by Mitchell Hooper of Barrie, Ontario making him the first Canadian champion.
 Defending champion Tom Stoltman placed second, and Oleksii Novikov placed third.

 Participants

-Originally, Pavlo Nakonechnyy of Ukraine and Cheick Sanou (Iron Biby) of Burkina Faso were set to compete in this competition, but both withdrew through injuries, being replaced by reserves Thomas Evans and Kristján Jón Haraldsson respectively.
+Originally, Pavlo Nakonechnyy of Ukraine and Cheick Sanou (Iron Biby) of Burkina Faso were set to compete in this competition, but both withdrew through injuries, being replaced by reserves Thomas Evans and Kristján Jón Haraldsson, respectively.
 2022 runner-up and 2019 champion Martins Licis elected not to compete this year, taking a year out of competition, and Maxime Boudreault, a finalist in the previous two WSM contests, was forced to withdraw with an injury from earlier in the year.

-This year's competition featured 6 rookies, with Thomas Evans, Kristján Jón Haraldsson, Fadi El Masri, Mathew Ragg, Spenser Remick and Jaco Schoonwinkel all making their first appearance at the competition.
+This year's competition featured six rookies, with Thomas Evans, Kristján Jón Haraldsson, Fadi El Masri, Mathew Ragg, Spenser Remick and Jaco Schoonwinkel all making their first appearances at the competition.
 Ragg and Schoonwinkel went on to make the final in their first WSM competition, with Ragg becoming the first New Zealander to qualify for the final since 1983, before the introduction of the groups.
 El Masri became the first man to represent Lebanon at WSM.

-Prior to the competition, both Mark Felix and 4-time champion Brian Shaw announced that the 2023 WSM would be their final WSM contest.
+Prior to the competition, both Mark Felix and four-time champion Brian Shaw announced that the 2023 WSM would be their final WSM contest.
 Felix would be eliminated in the group stage, and Shaw went on to make the final in his last WSM.

 Rauno Heinla returned to WSM for the first time since 2011, ultimately taking 3rd place in his group.
-Two-time runner-up Mateusz Kieliszkowski made a much anticipated return to WSM for the first time since 2019, but disappointingly went out in the group stage for the first time in his career.
+Two-time runner-up Mateusz Kieliszkowski made a much anticipated return to WSM for the first time since 2019, but went out in the group stage for the first time in his career.